Weekend Getaways

 Brussels’ Musée des Instruments de Musique (MIM) has recordings of every type of medieval music you can imagine.
 (Photo: Getty Images)

-Ensconced in the Upper Town are the Musées royaux des Beaux-Arts de Belgique, which together hold one of the world’s largest and finest collections of European art, from Rogier van der Weyden to Rembrandt.
+Ensconced in the Upper Town are the Musées Royaux des Beaux-Arts de Belgique, which together hold one of the world’s largest and finest collections of European art, from Rogier van der Weyden to Rembrandt.

 It’s a fabulous collection that could absorb you for hours.
 There’s also the adjacent Musée Magritte, which showcases the keynote paintings of enigmatic surrealist René Magritte, who spent most of his life in Brussels.